 Are you looking for clear guidance on how to transform agriculture initiatives to become climate-resilient?

 The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) and partners developed a website presenting the climate-smart agriculture (CSA) approach to food security and sustainable development.
-The website aims to help practitioners, researchers and decision-markers working with or interested in CSA.
+The website aims to help practitioners, researchers and decision-makers working with or interested in CSA.
 The site helps you get started and guide you on the ground, connecting you with all the resources you need to dig deeper.
 For countries following up on their commitments under the Paris Agreement, CSA Guide is a useful tool to set up mitigation and adaptation initiatives in agriculture.

 Read the research highlight in Spanish: La Guía ASAC: su puerta de acceso a la agricultura sostenible adaptada al clima